tilakthimmappa/pyraider/README.md

 ## Out of Date Pacakges
 > Using PyRaider you can check the latest packages.
-Aginst installed packages.
+Against installed packages.

 ```commandline
 pyraider validate -f /Users/raider/project/requirments.txt